The Bristol Anarchist Bookfair Collective

 Putting on the Bookfair is an example of self-funded autonomous activity.
 We have absolutely no big business backers, no lefty politicians trying to increase their street cred, and no middle class trust fund.
 We are independent of all political parties, self-interested groups, and paid advertising.

 Nobody involved in putting on the Bookfair is paid money in any way.
-Any monies leftover after a Bookfair are retained to kick-start the next one.
+Any monies leftover after a Bookfair are retained to kick-start the next one, and/or donated out to local anarchist groups.

 If you feel motivated to support the Bookfair financially, then thanks!
 You can send us cheques made payable to ‘Bristol Bookfair’, or drop off well-concealed cash, to the Bookfair Collective, c/o 14 Robertson Rd, Easton, Bristol BS5 6JY